leahkemp/pipeface/docs/run_on_nci.md

     "tandem_repeat": "NONE"
 ```

-Specify the SNP/indel caller to use ('clair3' or 'deepvariant').
+Specify the SNP/indel caller to use ('clair3', 'deepvariant' or 'deeptrio').
 Eg:

 ```json